 Yes.
 The moment you subordinate to other people and inject values from outside authorities, you cloud the clarity of who you are and are likely to try to be somebody you’re not.
 You might not even love yourself and or feel fulfilled because you’re trying to live your life according to someone else’s values.
 As Ralph W. Emerson stated: Envy is ignorance and imitation is suicide.

 Think of a time when you were really infatuated with someone and you started doing things that weren’t normal for you just so you could fit in with them.
 You might even have sacrificed things that are important to you so you could be with them and fit in with their social circle.
 As a result, you diluted, disempowered and distracted yourself from what was truly important to you.
-People who infiltrate values from other people often end up with internal negative self-talk and an internal dialogue of self-depreciation.
+People who infiltrate values from other people often end up with internal negative self-talk and an internal dialogue of self-depreciation rather than loving themselves.

-So give yourself permission to be yourself.
+So give yourself permission to be yourself and love yourself.
 Your identity revolves around what you value most.
 And you deserve to love yourself – the real you, the true you.

 Let’s say that I begin living according to my highest values, what changes would typically become evident in my behaviour, relationships, finances – in fact, in all seven areas of my life?